cappuchinese/Intro-Java/src/main/java/week5_final_assignments/choice_2_GffQuery.md

   7. ```java -jar GffQuery.jar --infile <INFILE> --fetch_region <COORDINATES> --filter <FILTER>``` Returns a GFF3-type listing of all features that lie completely between the given coordinates, but with the given filter applied.
   8. ```java -jar GffQuery.jar --infile <INFILE> --find_wildcard <WILDCARD STRING>```
-     Lists all features that have the given wildrcard string (a regex string) in the Name attribute (part of field 9)
+     Lists all features that have the given wildcard string (a regex string) in the Name attribute (part of field 9)

 Use case 2 example: